NCAR/DART/docs/pages/Getting_Started.md

 Find them, edit the `DART/build_templates/mkmf.template` to point to their location, recreate the `Makefile`, and try again.

-### Checking the build -- running something.
+### Checking the build &mdash; running something.

-The `DART/models/lorenz_63/work` directory is distributed with input files ready to run a simple experiment: use 20 ensemble members to assimilate observations 'every 6 hours' for 50 days.
+The `DART/models/lorenz_63/work` directory is distributed with input files ready to run a simple experiment: use 20 ensemble members to assimilate observations "every 6 hours" for 50 days.
 Simply run the programs *perfect_model_obs* and *filter* to generate the results to compare against known results.
-Note that this section is not intended to provide any details of why we are doing what we are doing - this is sort of a 'black-box' test.
+Note that this section is not intended to provide any details of why we are doing what we are doing - this is sort of a "black-box" test.

 The Manhattan release uses netCDF files for the input file format.
-Creating the netCDF files from their ASCII representation is a trivial operation - simply running a command that comes with any NetCDF
+Creating the netCDF files from their ASCII representation is a trivial operation - simply running a command that comes with any netCDF
 installation: *ncgen*.
 This is done automatically by the *lorenz_63 quickbuild.csh*, but is repeated here for clarity.
 Once the netCDF input files are created, running *perfect_model_obs* and *filter* is